svendahlstrand/plugin-conversation-on-mb/docs/tufte-installation.md

 3. Press *Update CSS* and go to the next step.

-## Make sure the Conversation on Micro.blog link show up
+## Make sure the join the conversation on Micro.blog link show up

-1. Find a post on your blog and make sure you see the *Conversation on Micro.blog* link.
+1. Find a post on your blog and make sure you see the *join the conversation on Micro.blog* link.

 2. Click it, make sure it takes you to the timeline on Micro.blog.